 The funds are intended to be used for course materials, technology, food, housing, health care and child care.

 Have I been awarded funds?

-Students may view the amount they will receive on the Financial Aid tab of the MyCF student portal by selecting My Financial Aid, then My Financial Aid Awards.
-Also, students who will receive CARES Act funds will be notified in an email to their Patriots email account.
+Students may view the amount they receive on the Financial Aid tab of the MyCF student portal by selecting My Financial Aid, then My Financial Aid Awards.
+Also, students who receive CARES Act funds will be notified in an email to their Patriots email account.